Traveling with a Toddler: Is It Harder than Traveling Solo? (My Experience)

 This translated in extra rooms in most cases, but I am also OK with even separate beds or sleeping on the sofa in the living room.

-But all these options are usually more expensive that hostels (ah, I never think I’ll EVER do that now that I have a son) or studios on AirBnb.
-And it gets even more expensive as they grow older, and they start losing freebies, discounts, need more space/food and such.
+But all these options are usually more expensive than hostels or studios on AirBnb.
+And it gets even more expensive as they grow older, and they start losing freebies, discounts, need more space/food, and such.
+When they reach age 12, things get the most expensive, because in most places, they start being counted as adults and not children.

 Now, if you don’t have anything about sharing a bed, you could still keep costs low: it all depends on how light of a sleeper you are, but be prepared to spend some more money when traveling around the world with a toddler.